Specy/specy-app/src/posts/automatic-text-color-from-background.md

 There are different levels of complexity that you can choose from, pick whichever you feel best suits your needs.

 I recommend to use it as a default value when you don't know/can't specify the text color.
-Or if you have a component that often changes it's background depending on some state.
+Or if you have a component that often changes its background depending on some state.